Global-local Enhancement Network for NMFs-aware Sign Language Recognition: Experiments

 \textbf{Mutual promotion module.} Extensive experiments are conducted to show the complementary effects of the two modules mentioned above and validate the effectiveness of our mutual promotion module.

-As shown in Table~\ref{mutual}, by combining the two streams with a simple sum fusion, the top-1 accuracy is boosted from 62.1\% to 67.4\%, where the performance gain is larger than the sum of what a single enhancement module brings.
-Thus it shows the complementary effect of these two enhancement modules.
+During inference, we fuse the prediction results from the global and local stream.
+As shown in Table~\ref{mutual}, by combining the two streams with a simple sum fusion, the top-1 accuracy is boosted from 62.1\% to 66.9\%, where the performance gain is larger than the sum of what a single enhancement module brings.
+With $\mathcal{L}_{com}$ added, the top-1 accuracy improves from 66.9\% to 67.4\%.
+These results demonstrate the complementary effect of these two enhancement modules.
 One focuses on the global contextual motion cues, while the other targets on the discriminative cues hidden in the fine-grained details.

 Besides the summation fusion as a quite simple fusion strategy, we integrate the mutual promotion module to further enhance the performance of the whole framework.
-With this module, the top-1 accuracy is further improved to 69.0\%.
+With this module, the top-1 accuracy is further improved to 69.9\%.
 By referring to each other, each stream is able to modify its own learning process.
 By using the local stream as reference, the global stream can learn from the knowledge fine-grained cues contain.
 Hence, it will help produce better feature maps to guide the sampling process and improve the local stream.
 Through this cycling way, both streams will benefit from each other, thus the accuracy of the whole network gets improved.